czyzby/gdx-lml/lml/README.md

 - Added `Dtd#saveSchema` and `Dtd#saveMinifiedSchema` methods, which should be preferred over `getSchema`.
 - Generated DTD files are now valid and should be properly recognized by most IDEs.
 - `progressBar` and `slider` tags, previously completely non-parental, can parse text between their tags - provided that it's a valid float.
 The parsed number will be set their initial value.
 Note that it's *not* a simple `value` attribute alias: `value` attribute is parsed *before* the actor is created, so it cannot trigger any registered change listeners.
 On the other hand, data between tags is parsed *after* actor is created (and has processed its attributes), so it *can* trigger the listeners.
+- Added `onClick`, `onChange` tags and `:onClick`, `:onChange` macros that allow to attach specialized listeners to actors.
+When the event occurs, children actor of the listener tags are added to the stage.
+Useful for displaying dialogs.
+See Javadocs or updated `gdx-lml-tests` and `gdx-lml-vis-tests` for more informations and usage examples.
+- Added `LmlApplicationListener` - an abstract `ApplicationListener` implementation that manages a set of `AbstractLmlViews`.
+What LibGDX `Game` is to `Screen`, this is the same thing to `AbstractLmlView`.
+Includes support for smooth view transitions and registers some default actions available in all templates.
+Highly customizable.
+See updated `gdx-lml-vis-websocket` example project that uses this utility class.
+- Expanded `AbstractLmlView` API with optional methods: `getTemplateFile(), pause(), resume(), hide(), show(), clear()`.
+By default, they do nothing (well, one of them returns `null`).

 1.5.1.8.0 -> 1.5.1.9.2